 Hire the Right Representation

-For the last four decades, the experienced attorneys at Turner & Sackett have provided DeKalb and Kane County clients with individual attention for all workers’ compensation cases.
+For the last four decades, the experienced attorneys at Turner Law Group have provided DeKalb and Kane County clients with individual attention for all workers’ compensation cases.
 We particularly enjoy assisting clients who are up against insurance companies, corporations, or other large organizations that might not initially offer fair compensation for damages.
 Don’t hesitate; start your claim right away.